Coaching for Burnout, Compassion Fatigue, & Secondary Traumatic Stress

 With even one of these, jobs that may have inspired your passion before may come to seem unbearable over time.
 If you find yourself in the grip of all three, they can be debilitating to not just your professional life but also to your relationships and personal life.

 If I work with you around burnout, compassion fatigue, or secondary trauma, I start by taking an inventory of the barriers and supports towards wellbeing that are present in your life.
-This involves assessing the various domains of your personal wellness and self-care practices, the rewards you find in your current job/profession, and the unique stressors (professional and personal) that you are facing.
-From there, we can work to identify changes that you may want to make.
+This involves assessing the various domains of your personal wellness and self-care practices, the rewards you find in your current profession, and the unique stressors (professional and personal) that you are facing.
+From there, we can work to identify changes that you may want to make that move you towards sustainability in your professional life.

 If your job requires engagement with disturbing material, we can work on strategies for mourning, release, nervous system regulation, and processing to help you mitigate the impact that material will have on your day-to-day life.
 We can also look at ways to build up supports and bolster resilience to counterbalance the pain and suffering you have to deal with in the course of your work.